Medical Colleges of Northern Philippines

-MCNP has a twin learning institution, the International School of Asia and the Pacific (ISAP), which offers international courses, and produces caliber graduates and board topnotchers in Customs Administration and Criminology.
+MCNP has a twin learning institution, the International School of Asia and the Pacific (ISAP), which offers international courses, and produces graduates in Customs Administration and Criminology.

 It currently has two base hospitals: Dr. Ronald P. Guzman Medical Center and Holy Infant Hospital.

 History

-In December 1971, Dr. Ronald Pagela Guzman, a medical Doctor, established the Holy Infant Clinic, a 15-bed capacity health care facility situated at Centro Uno, Tuao, Cagayan.
-This way of serving the people of Tuao where he was born and where he and his wife, Wilma Roa, a nurse, resided for quite some time after graduating from college.
-It is a community hospital where the setup is family-centered care.
+In December 1971, Dr. Ronald Pagela Guzman, a medical doctor, established the Holy Infant Clinic, a 15-bed capacity health care facility situated at Centro Uno, Tuao, Cagayan.
+The clinic was a way of serving the people of Tuao where he was born and where he and his wife, Wilma Roa, a nurse, resided for quite some time after graduating from college.
+The clinic is a community hospital setup for family-centered care.
 The patients bring their linens and other needs without paying accommodation fees.
 A detached kitchen is available where the patient’s nutrition is prepared by a family member(s).

-They rendered services from birth to death.
-Geographically, Tuao during that time had no link to the rest of the municipalities as it is surrounded by the Chico River, a tributary of the Cagayan River.
-During the rainy season, the river can overflow so that no motorboat can cross.
+The clinic rendered services from birth to death.
+Geographically, Tuao during that time had no link to the nearby municipalities as it is surrounded by the Chico River, a tributary of the Cagayan River.
+During the rainy season, the river can overflow to the point that no motorboat can cross.
 Hence, appendectomy cesarean section at Tuao Emergency Hospital is done in emergency cases.
-Dr. Guzman trained a community worker to do embalming to assist the community folks in revere their beloved departed.
+Dr. Guzman also trained a community worker in embalming to assist the community in revering the departed.

-House calls and home visits were done for those who cannot come to the clinic to receive treatment and care.
+House calls and home visits were done for those who could not come to the clinic to receive treatment and care.
 Tuberculosis was prevalent and management was carried out during home visits after the initial assessment and diagnosis in the clinic.

 The Holy Infant Clinic, Tuao was operated as a satellite when a 35-bed capacity Holy Infant Clinic, Tuguegarao was established on July 7, 1980.

 Dr. Evelyn Duque served as the resident physician while Grace and Filomena Roa headed the group of nurses and caregivers who continued to care for the community.
 This went on for 2 years, a transition that allowed Tuao to produce its own doctors so that continuity to care from private practitioners went on.

 Dr. and Mrs. Ronald P. Guzman had a 2-year stint in Nigeria where they worked at Bendel State Hospital, Benin City, Bendel State.
 Upon return to the Philippines, Holy Infant Clinic Tuguegarao was born.
-Through the years, it prospered and the hospital services expanded with the opening of the Medical, Surgical, Pediatric, and OB-GYNE Departments.
+Through the years, it prospered, and the hospital services expanded with the opening of the Medical, Surgical, Pediatric, and OB-GYNE Departments.
 It is also complemented with the addition of diagnostic services such as X-ray, Ultrasound, and Laboratory Services with a Drug Testing Facility and Pharmacy.